-The UC Berkeley Library offers a number of resources that would be of use to GSIs.
+The UC Berkeley Library’s Information for Faculty and Instructors page offers a number of resources that would be of use to GSIs.
 GSIs can, for example, place course materials on reserve, consult the subject librarian for their discipline, and arrange for in-person or online instruction about conducting research at the library through the main library website.

-Educational Technology Services (ETS) provides an array of technologies supporting teaching and learning, including bCourses, classroom equipment, and training in the use of technology.
-A comprehensive list is published in the ETS Service & Facilities directory.
+Educational Technology Services (ETS) provides an array of technologies supporting teaching and learning, including classroom equipment and training in the use of technology.
+A comprehensive list is published in the ETS Service Catalog.

 Digital Learning Services (DLS) provides a wide range of services in support of teaching and learning on campus, including assistance with bCourses, Ally, and Kaltura.
 A comprehensive list is published in the DLS Service Catalog.